-I don’t like to advertise my age, but suffice it to say that I’m getting to that point in life where I no longer throw things in my pack “just in case” I might need them. 😉 My knees, back and shoulders have taken quite the beating over the past decade and after hundreds of Rocky Mountain summits, many canoe trips and thousands of kilometres of walking and skiing with everything from light day packs to huge expedition sized (90+ litre) backpacks overflowing with gear.
+I don’t like to advertise my age, but suffice it to say that I’m getting to that point in life where I no longer throw things in my pack “just in case” I might need them.
+My knees, back and shoulders have taken quite the beating over the past decade.
+After hundreds of mountain summits, dozens of canoe trips and thousands of kilometres of walking and skiing with everything from light day packs to huge expedition sized (90+ litre) backpacks overflowing with gear my body is telling me that it wants a bit of a break! 😉 After completing some very gruelling ling trips over the past few years in some of the more remote and beautiful terrain in the Rockies and in Canadian Shield country, I realized a couple of things;

-- I love those areas and the difficulties getting into them almost as much as climbing the peaks they protect so well or paddling the lakes that are hidden amongst ancient routes.
+- I love remote areas and the difficulties getting into them almost as much as climbing the peaks they protect, and I love paddling along lakes that are hidden amongst ancient routes.

 - I want to keep doing these trips as I get older – I don’t want the fun to end until it absolutely has to.